gpickin/testboxUtils/README.md

 ## How to only import the matchers you want?

-This module is build with the following options, all, category, or specific utility itself.
+This module is built with the following options, all, category, or specific utility itself.

 You can use the syntax to get a specific set of matchers and helpers, matching your needs.